geodetic-metrology-tools/LGC2/PRE-COMMIT-GUIDE.md

 **Warning:** Only use `--no-verify` when absolutely necessary, as it bypasses all quality checks.

-## Signing Your Commits (REQUIRED)
+## Signing Your Commits

 ### Developer Certificate of Origin (DCO)

-Every commit in the LGC2 project **MUST** include a `Signed-off-by` line at the end of the commit message.
+All commits that will be merged to main branches (master/appwidevs) **MUST** include a `Signed-off-by` line at the end of the commit message.
 This certifies that you have the right to submit the code under the project's license.

+### When is Sign-off Required?

+- **Development branches**: Sign-off is **recommended** but not enforced.
+You can make intermediate commits without sign-off.
+- **Merge requests**: Sign-off is **required** for all commits.
+Before creating a merge request, ensure all commits are signed.
+- **Best practice**: Use `git commit -s` for all commits to avoid having to sign them later.

 ### How to Sign Your Commits